NDI-MAO/Rock-Paper-Scissor/README.md

 # Rock-Paper-Scissor
+First Javascript codes,
-Making a R-P-S Game by adding Js to CSS and HTML
+making a rock-paper-scissor game by adding Js to an interactive HTML & CSS landing page